kfachikov/QUIZZZZ/docs/codeofconduct/code-of-conduct.md

 - If someone is late consistently, then that would be discussed among the team members and at the end, eventually, will be mentioned to the TA.

-- If a person is absent from a meeting and did not give any notice in advance, the meeting should proceed as intended, so that the workflow is not stalled.
+- If a person is absent from a meeting and did not give any notice in advance, the meeting should proceed as intended, so that the workflow and the decision making process are not stalled.
 The one being absent has the responsibility to get informed about the decision taken.

 ## Communication:
 ### In what ways do you communicate with each other as a group and among yourselves? (in the studio/MS Teams/Miro/Discourse)